 Was it like this?

-a perceptual map showing trump positioned as a non-establishment reasonably trustworthy guy and Clinton as an establishment lady and untrustworthy
+A possible perceptual map showing trump positioned as a non-establishment reasonably trustworthy guy and Clinton as an establishment lady and untrustworthy.

 Apart from Clinton's followers, one wonders whether the average American could relate to Clinton as easily as they could to Trump (or Obama in the previous two elections).